 Moist air around plants stops them from losing water through transpiration (or sweating).
 Tropical plants evolved in wet environments.
 They transpire a lot to keep their inside water balance, whereas desert plants have thick skin to stop them from losing moisture to dry air.
 Tropical plants like moist air, succulents don't (wet air will make succulents rot).
 You can use a regular spray bottle with filtered water in it to keep the air moist where necessary.
 Again, what you are aiming for is to reproduce the natural environment of each plant in the house, as closely as you can.

 Cleaning the Air

 Some plants, like the phylodendron pothos shown in the video, clean out other toxins as well.
-A list compiled by the US National Aeronautics Space Administration (NASA), provided in the following Wikipedia link, is too long to include here.
-But the types of toxins eliminated by some of the plants listed are: Benzene, formaldehyde, trichloroethelyne, xilene, tuluene, and ammonia.
+A list compiled by the US National Aeronautics Space Administration (NASA) is too long to include in full here, but the types of toxins eliminated by some of the plants listed are benzene, formaldehyde, trichloroethelyne, xilene, tuluene, and ammonia.

 NASA compiled the list while experimenting with the use of plants in space stations.
 Apparently all of these chemicals are released in the air from normal living activities in closed spaces.
 The chart referenced also tells you which of the plants listed are edible or toxic.

 Decorating with Plants

 Plants can be decorative and functional, both livening up a room and calming the energy.
 They can block a too visible window on a narrow apartment walkway or create a divider between rooms.
 Good places for plants are in a living room or dining area, around a meditation area, and in your office near the computer.

 Plants grouped together have a stronger effect than plants placed alone (unless they're big).
 If you place a group of green, non-flowering plants that like bright light with an amaryllis, orchid, or other bright flowering plant in the middle, the effect can be quite striking.